MinfeiLiang/MinfeiLiang.github.io/content/_index.md

       text: |-
         My research spans various aspects of concrete materials and structures, encompassing experiments and simulations of early-age properties/ behaviors, micromechanical properties/ behaviors, and machine learning models for multiscale and multiphysics simulations.
 I am also interested in structural properties of transportation structures such as tunnels and bridges.

-        Currently, I am engaged in generative and physics-informed machine learning for multiscale computational mechanics.
-Soon, I will embark on a project aimed at developing zero-emission building materials enhanced by artificial intelligence.
+        Currently, I am working in an EU project aiming for at developing zero-emission building materials enhanced by artificial intelligence.
+Meanwhile, I am also working on generative and physics-informed machine learning for multiscale computational mechanics.

         I welcome any opportunity for discussion or collaboration 😃